awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Granting access to a service principal without specifying a source is overly permissive.
-Use aws:SourceArn or aws:SourceAccount condition key and scope access to a specific source to grant fine-grained access.
+Use aws:SourceArn or aws:SourceAccount condition key and scope access to a specific source to grant fine-grained access."
-"
 ```

 **Resolving the security warning**